 Hindering Traffic delays that affect buses and cars won’t be an issue when you opt to ride the Amtrak Cascades or Coast Starlight.
 The Amtrak Cascades and Coast Starlight will escort you north and south along the astonishing Pacific Rim, providing a host of amenities.
 You'll appreciate the wide reclining seats, electric outlets for your mobile equipment and a Quiet car to relax in.
 Something you won't find on a bus from Vancouver to Seattle but you will on the train is the Bistro car where passengers can purchase delicious microbrews, wines, regional cuisines and famous Seattle coffee blends.
 You can even bring your bike to and from Vancouver and Seattle.

 We even offer great deals to our passengers traveling alone or with family.
 Children ages 2 through 15 ride at half-price every day and infants ride for free.
-Students carrying a Student Advantage Card may purchase tickets at a 15% discount.
+Students can save 15% on travel year-round.
 Travelers in large groups (20 or more) are eligible for up to 20% off each passenger's ticket cost.
 Others who benefit from choosing the train over the bus include, but are not limited to: AAA Members, Military, NARP Members and Veterans.
 No matter who you are, if you buy your ticket 14 days in advance, you’ll receive 25% off the lowest available fairs.